HGX-Team/hypergraphx/README.md

 This project is supported by the Air Force Office of Scientific Research under award number FA8655-22-1-7025.

-HGX contains copied or modified code from third sources.
+HGX contains copied or modified code from third-party sources.
 The licenses of such code sources can be found in [LICENSE.md](LICENSE.md).